Agony (Fleshgod Apocalypse album)

-Agony is the second studio album by Italian death metal band Fleshgod Apocalypse.
+Agony is the second studio album by Italian symphonic death metal band Fleshgod Apocalypse.

 On July 18, 2011, Fleshgod Apocalypse released a music video for "The Violation".
 On December 22, 2012, Fleshgod Apocalypse released a music video for "The Forsaking".

 Reception

 Max Lussier of The NewReview said that Agony "is a very different album than its predecessors".
 While he praised the speed of the songs and the guitar and drum work, he thought that the orchestral parts were "too large a part of the album's sound", resulting in "the guitar playing [becoming] slightly muddled and lost in the shuffle".